santiag0m/IBIO4680/04-Hybrid/Readme.md

 Include in your report the following information:

-- The original images
+- The original images.
-- A short description of each image (no more than one paragraph each)
+- A short description of each image (no more than one paragraph each).
 - A description of the modifications made to the original images (crops, scaling, color modifications, etc).
 Along with the output of this process.
-- If you had to capture new images just for this lab, please describe if you took any special measure
+- If you had to capture new images just for this lab, please describe if you took any special measure.
-- The final hybrid image
+- The final hybrid image.
-- The pyramid (use 4 scales at least)
+- The pyramid (use 4 scales at least).
+- The pyramid blending.
-- Code snippets where you explain only  the most important aspects of the code you developed
+- Code snippets where you explain only the most important aspects of the code you developed.

 The report should have max 4 pages, use the first two for the heading and the sections: abstract (optional), introduction, materials and methods, results, conclusions and references.
 Use the final 2 pages **only** for images and code snippets (that is, if you need them).

-Finally, do not forget to upload the report to your github repository, along with the full code you used
+Finally, do not forget to upload the report to your github repository, along with the full code you used.

 ### Deadline